 Traditional impulse response measurements did capture limited spatial information.
-Often just omnidirectional sources and microphones are employed.

-In some cases it was attempted to get more spatial information employing directive transdudcers: known examples are binaural microphones, figure-of-8 microphones, and directive loudspeakers.
+In some cases it was attempted to get some spatial information employing directive transdudcers: known examples are binaural microphones, figure-of-8 microphones, and directive loudspeakers.

 However, these approaches are not scientifically based, and do not provide an easy way to process and visualize the spatial information.